 Directors of each residence communicated with neighboring fire departments and hospitals to discuss possible emergency situations.
 Busses were obtained to assist if any evacuations had to occur.
-And staff from Wichita and other Legend communities from Kansas, Oklahoma and Texas immediately headed to Florida with loads of plywood, tarps, air mattresses, bottled water and more.
+And staff from Wichita and other Legend residences from Kansas, Oklahoma and Texas immediately headed to Florida with loads of plywood, tarps, air mattresses, bottled water and more.

-The Wichita office had calls with each community every 4 hours to ensure that they had everything they needed and that they were not experiencing any damage.
+The Wichita office had calls with each residence every 4 hours to ensure that they had everything they needed and that they were not experiencing any damage.
 “The resourcefulness of our team is impressive.
 Their first priority was the residents.
 They wanted to keep everyone calm.”
 Tim Buchanan, president of Legend Senior Living, manned phones for several hours.
 “Everyone pitches in.”